Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 Navigate to the UI Path articulated in the Remediation section and confirm it is set as prescribed.
 This group policy setting is backed by the following registry location with a REG_DWORD value of 1.
 HKLM\SOFTWARE\Policies\Microsoft\Windows NT\Printers:DisableWebPnPDownload
 ```
-## 3.10.20.1.5 - Ensure 'Turn off Internet download for Web publishing and online ordering wizards' is set to 'Enabled'
+## 3.10.20.1.5 - 'Turn off Internet download for Web publishing and online ordering wizards' is set to 'Enabled'
 >[!NOTE]
 >This policy setting controls whether Windows will download a list of providers for the
 Web publishing and online ordering wizards.